Erik-Lin/Erik-Lin/README.md

 - 👋 Hi, I’m @Erik-Lin
-- 👀 I’m interested in C++ and web development.
+- 👀 I’m interested in C/C++ and web development.
-- 🌱 I'm working as a C++ development intern at an alumni company.
+- 🌱 I'm working as a C/C++ development intern at an alumni company.
-- 🌱 I’m currently learning deepfake which i want to use for develop a H5 app.
+- 🌱 I’m currently learning openmp and mpi for HPC.
 - 💞️ I’m looking at on-campus recruiting opportunities in the fall.
 - 📫 How to reach me
   - email: erik_lin@163.com